-We are one of the first firms to provide exclusively an unlimited, 24/7/365, outsourced IT department.
-This means that anytime someone contacts our Service Desk our margins, and yours, erode as we are spending on labor to resolve a disruption that is impacting you.
+We were one of the first firms to offer an exclusive, unlimited, 24/7/365, outsourced IT department.
+This means that anytime someone contacts our Service Desk, our margins, and yours, erode as we spend time and money to resolve a disruption that is impacting you.
 This pricing model allows us to align our interests in preventing disruptions.

-Unfortunately it took us 3 years to figure out how to effectively and predictably reduce disruptions for our clients.
-The insight in hindsight was very simple.
+Unfortunately, it took us three years to figure out how to effectively and predictably reduce disruptions for our clients.

 We knew from the beginning that we had to be proactive.
-So we developed 19 technology items to check on a monthly basis for every client.
-We then asked our Service Desk, the firefighters, to make sure they went through the checklist.
+So we developed 19 technology items to check regularly for every client.
+We then asked our Service Desk, the firefighters, to make sure they went through the checklist monthly.

-First thing in the morning, he saw the Service Desk Engineer open up the checklist and start on the 1 checklist item.
+First thing in the morning, he saw the Service Desk Engineer open up the checklist and start on the first checklist item.
 And then a call for help came in.
 About 20 minutes later, the Service Desk Engineer went back to the list.
 And as you can guess, another call came in.
-At the end of the day, only 4 of the 19 checks were completed, and not too effectively at that due to the split on focus.
+At the end of the day, only four of the 19 checks were completed, and not too effectively, due to the split on focus.

-This meant there were never less disruptions to resolve tomorrow than today, and in fact there were more as we grew.
+This meant there were never fewer disruptions to resolve tomorrow than today, and in fact, there were more as we grew.
 We began to enter the reactive spiral of death.

-Urgent firefighters (Service Desk) and important fire preventers (System Analysts).
-Understanding how the Eisenhower principle applied to IT would have helped us reach this insight sooner as there was never time for the Service Desk to leave the first quadrant of urgent and important tasks.
+We then divided up the work into that of our urgent firefighters (Service Desk) and important fire preventers (System Analysts).
+Understanding how the Eisenhower principle applied to IT would have helped us reach this insight sooner.
+The Eisenhower principle splits tasks up by their importance and urgency, or lack thereof.
+Looking back, there was never time for the Service Desk to leave the first quadrant of tasks that were both urgent and important.

-We began hiring for our new System Analyst department, but had two significant challenges.
-First, which still exists today, our payroll costs are higher than our reactive competitors.
-We have to effectively communicate the value to our clients of investing 30% more in our service in order to reduce their technology risks and disruptions by 80%.
+We began hiring for our new System Analyst department but had two significant challenges.
+The first, which still exists today, is that our payroll costs are higher than our reactive competitors.
+We have to effectively communicate the value to our clients of investing 30% more in our service to reduce their technology risks and disruptions by 80%.

-Once we solved this challenge, within a year technology disruptions were cut in half!
+Within a year of solving this issue, technology disruptions were cut in half!

-The next challenge presented itself about a year afterwards.
-All of our System Analysts started quitting.
-Here is one of the three exit interviews:
+The next challenge presented itself about a year afterward when all of our System Analysts started quitting.
+Here is a snippet from one of the three exit interviews:

 The second lightbulb went off.
 We were hiring the wrong people for the System Analyst department.
-Instead we need to hire sociable technology auditors with a similar profile to financial auditors.
+We needed to hire sociable technology auditors with a similar profile to financial auditors.

 We hired Culture Index and created an assessment that now is extremely accurate in predicting the success of a System Analyst and have virtually eliminated turnover.

 The additional benefit showed up a year or two later when our technology disruptions were cut in half again!
-In hindsight we realized as the System Analysts were highly engaged in their role, the results became exceptional.
+In hindsight, we realized that high engagement from our System Analysts created exceptional results.